Homestead Advisory Board (HAB)

 - ETHEL String Quartet (fall 2014): “Unconventional Community Development”

 In the spring of 2008, the Homestead and HAB decided to restructure the Homestead seminar to hear about more diverse topics than one professor could offer.
-Every other week, an invited professor comes to the Homestead to lead a discussion on the area of his or her expertise.
-No credit is given for the new seminar.
+Nearly every week, an invited professor comes to the Homestead to lead a discussion on the area of his or her expertise.
+One credit is given for the new seminar.

 Please e-mail Linda Krumholz, Homestead Advisory Board Chair, if you would like to lead a Homestead Seminar discussion!